EPRIE 2019: ‘Overcoming the challenges posed by social media: How to make it work for social change?’

 A: Eligible candidates are preferably of French, German, Polish, Chinese, Japanese or Korean nationality.
 This includes candidates from both Koreas and both Chinas (P.R.
 China and Republic of China).
 Applications from experts with other nationalities are also welcome.

-Q: I cannot bear the costs for travelling to Europe.
+Q: I cannot bear the costs for travelling to East Asia.
 Can you offer any additional funds?

-A: We can offer additional funds for travel expenses to Europe on request.
+A: We can offer additional funds for travel expenses to East Asia on request.